gflexx/patients_frontend/README.md

 # Patients frontend system
 Created with react
 ## Installation
-To install clone or pull from git, go to the root folder then:
+To install, clone or pull from git, go to the root folder then:
 ### npm i
 This installs all necessary packages
 To run the server locally use: